jvanengers/woolsocks-extension/docs/ROADMAP.md

 ## 11) Enforce country-scoped deals (vouchers and online cashback)

-Problem: Deals from outside the user’s country are considered and shown today, which can mislead users (e.g., Dutch users seeing Amazon.com vouchers that do not apply in NL).
+Problem: Deals from outside the user's country are considered and shown today, which can mislead users (e.g., Dutch users seeing Amazon.com vouchers that do not apply in NL).

 - Goal
-  - Restrict eligibility and presentation of deals to the user’s effective country/locale for both vouchers and online cashback.
+  - Restrict eligibility and presentation of deals to the user's effective country/locale for both vouchers and online cashback.
 - Country source of truth
   - Derive from: signed-in profile country; else explicit setting in extension; else browser locale fallback.
   - Persist in storage; allow override via Settings.